What is Harmonics?

 The magnitude of the harmonic current can be expressed with the following formula.

-The Harmonic current of the nth order harmonics
+The Harmonic current of the nth-order harmonics

 = Magnitude of Fundamental current/n

-Where, the n= order of harmonics
+Where the n=order of harmonics

-If the fundamental current of the drive at 50 Hz frequency is 100 Ampere, then the 5thorder harmonic current will be 20 Amp.
+If the fundamental current of the drive at 50 Hz frequency is 100 Ampere, then the 5th-order harmonic current will be 20 Amp.
 (100/5) and the 7th order harmonic current will be 14.28 Amp(100/7).
-The harmonics current of the 25th order harmonic is 4 Amp (100/25).
+The harmonic current of the 25th-order harmonic is 4 Amp (100/25).

 Order of Harmonics

-Let us first understand what is the number of pulse system configurations in the terminology of inverter and converter.
+Let us first understand the number of pulse system configurations in the terminology of inverter and converter.
 The number of pulses depends on the configuration of the converter or inverter.
 In a three-phase system, when the three-phase supply is fed to the converter, the number of pulses is 6.
 The number of pulses is equal to twice the number of phases.

 The order of harmonics generated in the system can be expressed with the following formula.